LacunaSoftware/docs/docs.en-us/articles/pki-guide/server-signatures.md

 **The recommended way to implement server signatures on all other programming languages is using [Rest PKI](../rest-pki/index.html).**

-The Rest PKI samples that demonstrates how to implement this are called *PAdES server key** and **CAdES server key**.
+The Rest PKI samples that demonstrate how to implement this are called *PAdES server key** and **CAdES server key**.
-Check the [Rest PKI samples availability per project](../rest-pki/samples-availability.md) to see on which samples project this sample is available.
+Check the [Rest PKI samples availability per project](../rest-pki/samples-availability.md) to see on which samples projects these samples are available.